“The only way to predict the future is to create it.”Abraham Linkoln

 Our list of innovations that can blaze a trail in ecommerce includes:

-- Virtual and Augmented Reality to ameliorate product’s presentation
+- VR and AR to ameliorate product’s presentation

 - AI to personalize shopping experience